FAQ on the European Tour Qualifying School

 A. This will vary from year to year; however, the average minimum number of opportunities for Tour School graduates (Category 11b) over the past 10 seasons is 18 tournaments.

 Q. If I finish in the top 25 of the Qualifying School, how do I retain my European Tour Card for the following season?

 A. You will need to earn enough money to finish in the top 110 of the Race to Dubai (European Tour Order of Merit) or win a tournament.
 In 2012 the 110th placed player earned €203,365.

 Q. How many Qualifying School Graduates normally retain their ‘Tour Cards’?

-A. This will vary from year to year – Since 2005 the highest number of players retaining their cards has been 12 and the lowest has been 6.
-(Please note that the number of cards issued has been reduced to 25 and ties for 2012).
+A. This will vary from year to year – Since 2005 the highest number of players retaining their cards has been 12 and the lowest has been 5.
+(Please note that the number of cards issued was reduced to 25 and ties in 2012).

-Q. Do the European Tour provide transport from Airport and Hotels?
+Q. Does the European Tour provide transport from Airport and Hotels?

-A. NO. You will have to organise your own transport to and from Golf Course, Airport and Hotel.
+A. No. Players will have to organise their own transport to and from Golf Course, Airport and Hotel.